Wachovia: Government intervention

 After a round of mediation between Geithner and Bair, the FDIC declared that Wachovia was "systemically important" to the health of the economy, and thus could not be allowed to fail.
 It was the first time the FDIC had made such a determination since the passage of a 1991 law allowing the FDIC to handle large bank failures on short notice.
 Later that night, in an FDIC-brokered deal, Citigroup agreed to buy Wachovia's retail banking operations in an "open bank" transfer of ownership.
 The transaction would have been facilitated by the FDIC, with the concurrence of the Board of Governors of the Federal Reserve and the Secretary of the Treasury in consultation with the President.
 The FDIC's open bank assistance procedures normally require the FDIC to find the cheapest way to rescue a failing bank.
 However, when a bank is deemed "systemically important," the FDIC is allowed to bypass this requirement.
 Steel had little choice but to agree, and the decision was announced on the morning of September 29, roughly 45 minutes before the markets opened.
-From this point on, Citigroup became the source of liquidity allowing Wachovia to continue to operate until the acquisition was complete.
+Citigroup then became the source of liquidity, allowing Wachovia to continue to operate until the acquisition was complete.

 In its announcement, the FDIC stressed that Wachovia did not fail and was not placed into receivership.
 In addition, the FDIC said that the agency would absorb Citigroup's losses above $42 billion; Wachovia's loan portfolio was valued at $312 billion.
 In exchange for assuming this risk, the FDIC would receive $12 billion in preferred stock and warrants from Citigroup.
 The transaction would have been an all-stock transfer, with Wachovia Corporation stockholders to have received stock from Citigroup, valuing Wachovia stock at about one dollar per share for a total transaction value of about $2.16 billion.
 Citigroup would have also assumed Wachovia's senior and subordinated debt.
 Citigroup intended to sell ten billion dollars of new stock on the open market to recapitalize its purchased banking operations.
 The proposed closing date for the Wachovia purchase was by the end of the year, 2008.

 Wachovia expected to continue as a publicly traded company, retaining its retail brokerage arm, Wachovia Securities and Evergreen mutual funds.
 At the time, Wachovia Securities had 14,600 financial advisers and managed more than $1 trillion, third in the U.S. after Merrill Lynch and Citigroup's Smith Barney.